 Another pain point that has become a trend is the disconnect between some retailer’s offline and online marketing.
 Once a customer leaves the website having either made a purchase, browsed or even left after placing items into their shopping basket, retailers seem to lose touch or sight of those customers.

-The majority of the features on this page are easy to implement, it is about providing relevant information, however, the one area that that can really make a positive impact is the recommendation sections on the page.
+The majority of the features on this page are easy to implement, it is about providing relevant information, however, the one area that can really make a positive impact is the recommendation sections on the page.
 These recommendations highlight items such as “you may also like” and the recommendations absolutely must be relevant to the individual person.
-You can achieve this by adopting PureClarity, using behavioral data and incorporating this data into the recommendation results.
+You can achieve this by adopting PureClarity, using behavioural data and incorporating this data into the recommendation results.

 The key to making sure the recommendations are relevant towards an individual is by placing that particular individual into a behavioral profile and using historic data on that individual combined with similar people’s patterns to recommend relevant products.
 More simply put, add that individual into one of your customer segments and the AI will show them recommendations based not only on their own behavoir and preferences but also that of the segment as a whole.
 The more we learn about that individual the more behavioral profiles we can assign to that individual and the more we can make the recommendations relevant.

 Automated Email Marketing